 You need an account to see your personal information in VA.gov.
 If you do not have one, click the Sign In button at the top left corner of the page and follow the instructions.

 Anyone in the Defense Enrollment Eligibility Reporting System, or DEERS, can easily establish a login and password for an account.
 That includes active-duty members, reservists, and retirees.
-Recently separately service members may also be in DEERS.
+Recently separated service members may also be in DEERS.

 If you are a veteran who left the service many years ago, the process needs more information from you.
 It may help you to watch this video, Create a VA Ebenefits Premium account, before you set up your account.